 Selecting a contractor to perform work on your home is no small matter.
-This person, and persons in their employ, will be in your house tearing away at old bits and creating new ones.
-Certainly, the vast majority of contractors are honest and hard-working folks, and will deliver the type of craftsmanship your home deserves.
-That said, there is a lot of industry jargon in which it’s easy to get lost.
-To protect your home and family, it is important to know the differences when it comes to professional qualifications and liability coverage.
+Certainly, the majority of contractors are honest, hard-working people.
+They are expected to deliver the craftsmanship your home deserves.
+However, this is not always true.
+To protect your home and family, it is important to know the difference between professional qualifications and liability coverage.

-Below is a short primer on the subject.
-This is in no way an exhaustive resource, and we’ve included a few links at the bottom for further reading.
+Below is a short text on the subject.
+This is in no way an exhaustive resource.
+We’ve included a few links at the bottom for further reading.

-A certification can be issued by just about any group, business, or other entity.
-A certificate simply means that a contractor has met the requirements of the organization that issues the certificate.
-This could mean they’ve passed a test, or been in business long enough, or maybe they simply paid for a certificate from a slightly shady website.
-Just because someone claims to be “certified” by the Mickey Mouse Club as a Mouseketeer, it does not make them qualified to work on your home.
+Almost any group, business, or other entity can be issued certification.
+A certificate means that a contractor has met the requirements of the organization that issues the certificate.
+Perhaps they passed a test or the business is credible.
+Moreover, they could have simply paid for a certificate from a slightly shady website.
+Just because someone claims to be “certified”, it does not make them qualified to work on your home.

-The leading and most credible organizations that certify contractors and remodelers are listed below.
+Listed below are the leading and most credible organizations that certify contractors and remodelers.
 Many jurisdictions require certification by at least one of these organizations to receive a license.
 Check with your state agency or city hall.

-The International Code Council — Is dedicated to developing model codes and standards used in the design, build and compliance process to construct safe, sustainable, affordable and resilient structures.
+This council develops model codes and standards for design, build and compliance processes.
+Furthermore, the developed codes construct safe, sustainable, affordable and resilient structures.
 Fifty states and the District of Columbia have adopted ICC Code standards at the state or jurisdictional level.

-The National Association of the Remodeling Industry — This certification requires extensive knowledge of the industry, a commitment to professional conduct, and to have been actively involved in the remodeling industry for at least two to five years.
-Only full-time remodeling professionals can attain certification, and each one must pass a written exam which is reviewed individually by the NARI Certification Board.
+This certification requires extensive knowledge of the industry and a commitment to professional conduct.
+Additionally, it requires persons to have been actively involved in the remodeling industry for two to five years.
+Only full-time remodeling professionals can attain certification.
+Additionally, each one must pass a written exam which is reviewed individually by the NARI Certification Board.

 To quote the ICC website, “A license is a permit to work in a particular occupation, issued as a result of state or local legislation.”
-These are issued by a government entity for a business or person to legally operate within their jurisdiction.
+A government entity issues a license for a business or person to legally operate within their jurisdiction.
 Licenses may be national/federal, state, county, and/or local.
 Depending on where you are and what type of work you’re having done, your contractor may need all or none of these licenses.

 Insurance comes in many forms for contractors, but these are the crucial areas for homeowners are: